metosin/reitit/doc/advanced/composing_routers.md

 ## Nesting routers

-Routers can be nested too, using the catch-all parameter.
+Routers can be nested using the catch-all parameter.

-A router with nested routers using a custom `:router` key:
+Here's a router with deeply nested routers under a `:router` key in the route data:

 ```clj
 (def router